smvazirizade/hello_world/README.md

 # hello_world
-MOhsen wrote for start
+Mohsen wrote for start, read me.
-This is just a code because i would like to write my codes in github.
+This is just a code because I would like to write my codes in github.
 Thanks